Why We Work 8 Hours a Day

 Robert Owen.

-Divide the day into three equal parts:
+His proposal was simple: divide the day into three equal parts.

 - 8 hours of work